Our first Solar System in Ethiopia is now live

 So, what’s new on the roof?
 A whole lot, actually.

-73.8 kWp of solar panels across 400 m² (about two tennis courts)
+• 73.4 kWp of solar panels across 400 m² (about two tennis courts)

-The new solar system is not just good for the planet, it’s also good for the bottom line: it will save the hospital more than €300,000 over the next 10 years.
+Ultimately, the new solar system is not just good for the planet, it’s also good for the bottom line: it will save the hospital more than €300,000 over the next 10 years.
 With an average treatment cost of €5 per patient, that translates into care for over 68,000 additional treatments.

-This impact wouldn't have been possible without our dedicated partners on the ground and abroad.
-WEEMA and Enpal provided crucial technical and financial support, while the experienced team at Solar Energy Foundation, led by country director Samson Tsegaye, applied their local expertise to transform plans into reality.
-Together, we've delivered more than just solar panels, we've empowered healthcare professionals to save lives without interruption.
+The impact of this project wouldn't have been possible without all our dedicated partners on the ground and abroad.
+WEEMA, Enpal, and Eurotec provided crucial technical and financial support, while the experienced solar installer team at Solar Energy Foundation, led by country director Samson Tsegaye, applied their local expertise to transform plans into reality.
+WEEMA International’s deep community involvement also ensures that the investment will be protected and maintained locally, along with the in-country technical expertise of Solar Energy Foundation.

 Scroll through to witness the work behind the impact